 Related: 11 Essential Items for Your Disneyland Packing List

 Buy travel-sized toothpaste, shampoo, lotion, shaving cream, and other daily essentials instead of packing full sizes.
 Travel sizes typically last my family 1-2 weeks when we each have our own.

 Another advantage of travel sizes is that you can carry them onto an airplane.
 Any liquids over 3 ounces must be checked or thrown away.

-Unless you have a large family and you're all sharing, full size items just take too much space.
+Unless you have a large family and you're all sharing, full-size items just take up too much space.
 Refill your travel bottles or buy new ones for every trip.